convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

   - You can find your _workspace_ into folder _c8oforms_standalone/workspace_.
   - This workspace contains all Convertigo user data: the projects, the configuration files, the logs, etc.

-## Create a new  Convertigo Form Builder account
+## Create a new  Convertigo No Code Studio account
 Go to [convertigo administration](../using-convertigo-administration-console/#accessing-the-administration-console) and login, then navigate to test platform, and click on _lib_UserManager_, execute sequence **AddUser** with user email and password.